-You recently had [state the form of contact - e.g. telephone, written or face-to-face] with staff at my office on [date].
+You recently interacted [state the form of contact - e.g., telephone, written or face-to-face] with a Council member of staff at [location] on [date].
 [During/In that telephone call/appointment/letter,] I understand that you [explain the nature of the conduct that has caused the organisation to be concerned].

-We consider this type of behaviour to be inappropriate and it must stop.
-If you continue to behave in this way or in any other way that my staff consider to be unreasonable, we will impose restrictions on your contact with our office.
+Council considers this type of behaviour to be inappropriate and it must cease immediately.
+If you continue to behave in this way or in any other way that staff consider to be unreasonable, Council will impose restrictions on your contact with our office.
 This may involve restricting your contact to [apply the relevant option(s)]:

-- 'Writing only' this means that we will only accept communications from you in writing, delivered by Australia Post [if online or other written communications are preferred then explain]. - 'Telephone contact only' this means that you will only be able to contact us by telephone on a specified time and day of the week. - 'Face-to-face contact only' this means that your contact will be limited to scheduled face-to-face meetings with a specified member of our staff.
+- 'Writing only' this means that Council will only accept communications from you in writing, delivered by Australia Post [if online or other written communications are preferred then explain]. - 'Telephone contact only' this means that you will only be able to contact Council by telephone on a specified time and day of the week. - 'Face-to-face contact only' this means that your contact will be limited to scheduled face-to-face meetings with a specified member of staff.

-Or any other restriction that we consider to be appropriate in the circumstances.
+Or any other restriction that Council considers to be appropriate in the circumstances.

 I have attached a copy of a document called [Individual rights and mutual responsibilities of the parties to a complaint] for your reference.
-We expect everyone who complains to this office to act in the ways described in this document.
+Council expects everyone who interacts with a member of Council staff acts in the ways described in this document.